CodeEditorLand/Worker/README.md

 1.  **Initial JS Import:** A JavaScript module in your application attempts to import a CSS file (e.g., `/Static/CodeEditorLand/component.css`).
 2.  **Service Worker Intercept #1:** The worker's `fetch` listener intercepts this request.
-Because the URL doesn't contain the special `?Skip=Worker` parameter, it proceeds with the CSS handling logic.
+Because the URL doesn't contain the special `?Skip=Intercept` parameter, it proceeds with the CSS handling logic.
 3.  **Notify Client:** The worker calls an internal `Notify` function.
 This function finds the client window that made the request and sends it a